Unidata/netcdf-c/INSTALL.md

 ## Building {#cmake_building}

+The compiler can be executed directly with 'make' or the appropriate command for the configurator which was used.

+> $ make

+Building can also be executed indirectly via cmake:

 > $ cmake --build [Build Directory]

 ## Testing {#cmake_testing}

 Testing can be executed several different ways:

+> $ make test

+or

+> $ ctest

 > $ ctest --test-dir [Build Directory]